thoughtrealm/bumblebee/TECHNICAL_DETAILS.md

 the output stream.

 ## Minor Logic Differences for Split Stream Outputs
-The logic differences between combined and split stream support are very minor.
+The logic differences between combined and split stream file support are very minor.

 When creating the bundle, terminate the stream after writing out the header.
 Initialize the data stream and emit the encrypted data to that stream.